 Candlelight is romantic but if it’s your only source of light, get ready for awkwardly intimate encounters when your neighbors pop by.
 Give your patio evening hours with some strategically placed lighting.
 Light not only keeps the conversation flowing once the sun goes down, but it also makes your patio more accessible to all your guests.

-There are three types of outdoor lighting to consider.
+There are three types of modern outdoor lighting to consider.